glyphobet/fragments/README.md

 Usage
 -----

 Fragments installs a `fragments` command line script.
 Like version control, the first argument to Fragments is the command.
-And like version control, you must first `init` a repository, `follow` some files, then `commit` them.
+And like version control, you must first `$ fragments init` a repository, then `$ fragments follow` some files, then `$ fragments commit` them.
 I deliberately chose different command names in some cases, to remind you that Fragments is not version control.

 Commands
 --------